E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Experiments and results

-The stability results can be found in Table~\ref{table:GEOMSanityChecks}, where our method achieves highly competitive neutral atoms and molecule percentages (please refer to our explanations on the challenges of benchmarking against methods that generate explicit aromatic bonds from Appendix~\ref{sec:ExplAromNeutral}).
-In Table~\ref{table:GEOMMolQ}, we see the same effect mentioned in the QM9 experiments, where the method has a worse TV$_a$ metric, likely as a cause of our method favoring stability instead.
-On the contrary, when we do not generate \texttt{H} atoms explicitly, our generated atom distribution becomes significantly closer to the data.
+We report basic molecule properties in Table~\ref{table:qm9GEOMRDKItMetrics}, where our method achieves highly competitive neutral atoms and molecule percentages.
+Because of post-generation bond extractions and corrections (marked with ($\dagger$)) and other bond representation choices, it remains unfortunately difficult to reliably compare against all methods (please refer to Appendix~\ref{sec:ExplAromNeutral} for details).
+In Table~\ref{table:qm9GEOMMolQuality}, we see the same effect mentioned in the QM9 experiments, where the method has a worse TV$_a$ metric, likely caused by our method favoring other metrics to correct atom counts.
+When \texttt{H} atoms are not explicitly generated, our generated atom distribution becomes significantly closer to the data.

-Finally, we analyze the conformational properties of our method in Appendix~\ref{sec:confAnalysis}.
-Even on this significantly more complex dataset, our method generates most molecular geometries very well.
+The conformational properties of the generated molecules are detailed in Appendix~\ref{sec:confAnalysis}.
+Our method performs well, even with significantly more complex molecules.